Burning1020/kuasar/tests/benchmark/Benchmark.md

 Make sure that your `.dat` files and `.gpl` scripts are in the same dictionary.
 Or you can modify the `.gpl` scripts to specify the path and name of the `.dat` files.

-Run the `.gpl` script and you will get the PDF file.
+Run the `.gpl` script, and you will get the PDF file.

 ![](./img/boot-serial-1000.JPG)